KoruptTinker/DollarBot/docs/new_currency.md

-# About MyDollarBot's /add new Currency Feature
+# About DollarBot's /add new Currency Feature
 Track expenses in multiple currencies, with automatic conversion to primary currency(US dollars) for unified reporting.

 # Location of Code for this Feature